elifgul/elifgul.github.com/1/_posts/2013-02-11-ysa-ile-karakter-tanimlama.md

 ![](http://img94.imageshack.us/img94/6923/25130601.jpg)

 Ağımızın girdi ve çıktı elemamları numerik olmak zorundadır.
-Bu nedenle girdilerimize aşağdaki işlemler uygulanır.
+Bu nedenle girdilerimize aşağıdaki işlemler uygulanır.

     A = imw2bw(A);
     A = imresize(A,[50 50]);